blackberry/bbUI.js/README.md

 are found on the BlackBerry operating system so that you can create an application that follows the UI guidelines and looks at home on a BlackBerry with very little effort.

+_**NOTE: bbUI DropDowns require BlackBerry WebWorks SDK v2.3 for Smartphones or higher**_

-**This toolkit is currently in an incubation stage and we're working on getting things up and going.
+This toolkit is currently in an incubation stage and we're working on getting things up and going.
 Focus is on BB6/BB7 and then back-port for BB5.
-We'll also be adding some PlayBook look and feel**
+We'll also be adding some PlayBook look and feel

 **Author(s)**